The Private Lives of Pippa Lee: Plot

-The film chronicles the life of Pippa Lee (Robin Wright), with flashbacks to her tumultuous past.
-Pippa Sarkissian (Blake Lively) was the youngest child and only girl in her large Christian family.
-Her mother Suky (Maria Bello) was a neurotic mother with an obsessive fixation on her daughter's looks.
+The film chronicles the life of Pippa Lee, with flashbacks of her tumultuous past.
+Pippa was the youngest child and only girl in her large Christian family.
+Her mother Suky was a neurotic mother with an obsessive fixation on her daughter's looks.

 By her teen years, Pippa discovers that her mother takes amphetamines to self-medicate vast mood swings.
-She has a confrontation with her mother by taking drugs, so Pippa moves to her aunt and roommate's, who are in a lesbian menage.
-The aunt discovers Pippa participating in erotic photo sessions with the roommate and her friends; Pippa is banished and goes on to live a bohemian life of drugs and work as an exotic dancer.
+She has a confrontation with her mother about her drug use, so Pippa moves in with her aunt Trish and her girlfriend Kat, who are in a lesbian menage.
+Trish discovers that Pippa is participating in erotic photo sessions with Kat and her friends; she is banished and goes on to live a bohemian life of drugs, working as an exotic dancer.

-On a weekend jaunt with like-minded friends, she meets charismatic publisher Herb Lee who is 30 years older than her.
-A romance develops between them although he is married to someone else.
+On a weekend jaunt with like-minded friends, Pippa meets charismatic publisher Herbert "Herb" Lee, who is 30 years older than her.
+A romance develops between them although he is married.
 Before his wife will grant him a divorce, she invites Pippa and Herb to lunch.
 At the table, she points the gun at Pippa before ending her own life.

-Pippa and Lee marry, have two children, and once they are gone later move into a retirement home in Connecticut.
-Through her marriage, Pippa has become the "perfect wife." loving, supportive, everything to everyone and no-one to herself.
+Pippa and Herb marry, have two children, and once they are gone later move into a retirement home in Connecticut.
+Through her marriage, Pippa has become the "perfect wife" — loving, supportive, everything to everyone and no-one to herself.
 The couple grows apart; Herb has an affair with one of Pippa's friends and middle-aged Pippa connects with 35-year-old Chris.

-After Herb dies from a heart attack, Pippa breaks with her life of subservience and leaves the details of Lee's memorial etc. to their children.
+After Herbert Lee dies from a cardiac arrest, Pippa breaks with her life of subservience and leaves the details of Lee's memorial, etc., to their children.
 The film ends with Pippa driving off with Chris.